ForestAdmin/documentation/how-tos/releases-support/README.md

 {% endtab %}

 {% tab title="Laravel" %}

+A new agent generation has been released to integrate with Laravel projects.
+The only way to keep your Forest Admin project running in 2025 will be to migrate from the [legacy agent](https://github.com/ForestAdmin/laravel-forestadmin) to the new [PHP agent](https://github.com/ForestAdmin/agent-php).
+Please follow the dedicated [migration guide](https://docs.forestadmin.com/developer-guide-agents-php/getting-started/migrating).

 | Version | Initial Release | Alive | Active Support | End-of-Support | End-of-Life | Lifetime   |
 | ------- | --------------- | ----- | -------------- | -------------- | ----------- | ---------- |